MetacoSA/metaco-net-client/README.md

 Known Issues / Gotcha
 ----------------------------------------------
-* The api client is still unstable.
+* The api is still unstable.

 License
 ----------------------------------------------